Giuseppe Savoldi

 Giuseppe Savoldi ([dʒuˈzɛppe saˈvɔldi]; born 21 January 1947) is an Italian former professional football player and coach, who played during the sixties, seventies and eighties, as a forward.
 A versatile attacker, he played club football in Italy for Atalanta, Bologna and S.S.C.
 Napoli, and represented the Italy national side at international level.

+Savoldi was the worlds first million pound player in football signed by S.S.C.
+Napoli in 1975 for a world-record fee.

 Club career

 Born in Gorlago, Bergamo, Savoldi made his debut in Serie A in 1965 with Atalanta.
 From 1968 to 1975 he played in the red and blue kit of Bologna, making 201 appearances, scoring 85 goals.
 He gained popularity and notoriety as a goalscoring striker with the Emilian club, achieving notable success, winning two Coppa Italia titles in 1970 and 1974, finishing both editions as top scorer with ten goals.
 He also win the Anglo-Italian League Cup in 1970, as well as winning the Serie A top scorer award during the 1972–73 Serie A season, with 17 goals.

 In 1975, he was signed by S.S.C.
 Napoli for a then world record two billion Lira (£1.2 million), becoming football's first million pound player.
 With the club, he continued his success, becoming a popular figure with the fans, as he won his third Coppa Italia title during the 1975–76 season, also finishing as the Coppa Italia top scorer, with 12 goals, during the 1977–78 season.
 He also helped the club to win the Anglo-Italian League Cup in 1976, the second time he had won this title.

 Savoldi ended his career playing with Bologna once again, before finally returning to the club with which he had started his career, Atalanta, for one season (1982–83), in Serie B.

 During his career in Serie A he made 405 appearances scoring 168 goals.
 During his career in Serie B he made 73 appearances scoring 18 goals.